Riverside Woods Nature Reserve

 • a freshwater pond, home to countless spring peepers and other amphibians

 The Riverside Woods Nature Reserve offers excellent opportunities for the Bruce Trail Conservancy to engage in ecological restoration projects to enhance biodiversity, including wetland, meadow, and forest rehabilitation.
-It will also create new hiking experiences as 1.2 km of new Bruce Trail will be routed onto the property, taking it off the nearby road.

 Please Consider Making a Donation